• Menu

 Inn the Clouds, Leadville, Colorado

-Inn the Clouds.
+Inn the Clouds in Leadville.

 Inn the Cloud is not a cookie-cutter hostel and offers travelers a “home away from home” atmosphere on the road.
 This beautiful property has a house setting and provides both dorm-style accommodations and private rooms, with easy access to Leadville and the many seasonal activities in town (winter and summer).